Pierre Messmer: Minister of Armies (1959–1969)

 From 1959 to 1969, under Charles de Gaulle's presidency and in the turmoil of the Algerian War, he was Minister of Armies.
-He was confronted with the 1961 Generals' Putsch, reorganized the Army and adapted it to the nuclear era.
+He was confronted with the 1961 Generals' Putsch, reorganised the French Army and adapted it to the nuclear era.

-In 1960, Messmer visited Lisbon and expressed lament for the United Nations resolutions against colonialism, approving of the Estado Novo regime's hardline stance against decolonisation on the grounds that Portugal represented the last vestige of white, Western civilisation on the African continent.
+In 1960, Messmer visited Lisbon and expressed lament for the United Nations resolutions against colonialism and approved of the Estado Novo regime's hardline stance against decolonisation on the grounds that Portugal represented the last vestige of white Western civilisation on the African continent.

 Messmer gave permission for former Algerian War veterans to fight in Katanga against the newly independent Congo and United Nations peacekeeping forces.
 He confided to Roger Trinquier that it was de Gaulle's ambition to replace the Belgians and control a reunited Congo from Élisabethville.

-Along with the Minister of Research, Gaston Palewski, Messmer was present at the Béryl nuclear test in Algeria, on 1 May 1962, during which an accident occurred.
-Officials, soldiers and Algerian workers escaped as they could, often without wearing any protection.
-Palewski died in 1984 of leukemia, which he always has attributed to the Beryl incident, while Messmer always remained close-mouthed on the affair.
+Along with the Minister of Research, Gaston Palewski, Messmer was present at the Béryl nuclear test in Algeria, on 1 May 1962 during which an accident occurred.
+Officials, soldiers, and Algerian workers escaped as they could, often without wearing any protection.
+Palewski died in 1984 of leukemia, which he always has attributed to the Beryl incident, and Messmer always remained close-mouthed on the affair.

-De Gaulle said of Messmer that, along with Maurice Couve de Murville, he was "one of his two arms. " In May '68, he advised de Gaulle against the use of the military.
+De Gaulle said that along with Maurice Couve de Murville, Messmer was "one of his two arms. " In May 68, he advised de Gaulle against the use of the military.

 Messmer became a personality of the Gaullist Party and was elected deputy in 1968, representing Moselle département.
-A member of the conservative wing of the Gaullist movement, he criticized the "New Society" plan of Prime Minister Jacques Chaban-Delmas, and thus won the trust of Georges Pompidou, elected President in 1969.
+A member of the conservative wing of the Gaullist movement, he criticised the "New Society" plan of Prime Minister Jacques Chaban-Delmas and thus won the trust of Georges Pompidou, elected President in 1969.
 He quit the government after de Gaulle's resignation and founded the association Présence du gaullisme (Presence of Gaullism).